pudding483/Seminar/README.md

 Using .gitignore to ignore testing file

-Adding a folder to record the meeting
+Adding a folder to record the meeting contents